 “For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, I was a stranger and you invited me in” (Matthew 25:35)

-After completion of the necessary food hygiene courses, the Community Kitchen at St. Martin’s Institute started in July 2014.
-Rev. David was a part of the Community Kitchen team from the beginning.
-Initially, the team members were all volunteers from St. Martin’s Church.
-However, as the Kitchen became a regular part of the church calendar, volunteers from the local community joined in.
+After completion of the necessary food hygiene courses, the community kitchen at St Martin’s Institute started in July 2014.
+Revd David was a part of the community kitchen team from the beginning.
+Initially, the team members were all volunteers from St Martin’s Church.
+However, as the kitchen became a regular part of the church calendar, volunteers from the local community joined in.

 Our clients are the homeless and the less fortunate from all walks of life.
 To date, we have not turned anyone away.
 Client numbers vary from fifteen to over thirty-five, and more at the much appreciated Christmas dinner.